 I can’t wait to see what Rick Carlisle can do with this revamped squad.

 The re-signing of Kristaps Porzingis will catch the headlines but the re-signing of Maxi Kleber should not be understated.
 Kleber finished top 10 in block rate while also displaying floor-spacing capabilities.
 His on-court value doesn’t stop there but between he, Porzingis, and fellow newly re-signed big man Dwight Powell all in-tow, a breakout season is likely not in store for either of these 27-year olds.
-However, maintaining their demeanor of capable, end-of-roster fantasy assets with upside for even better outcomes is certainly in play – especially is this is primarily a three-man rotation with Boban strictly playing limited minutes against bigger, traditional Centers.
+However, maintaining their demeanor of capable, end-of-roster fantasy assets with upside for even better outcomes is certainly in play – especially if this is primarily a three-man rotation with Boban strictly playing limited minutes against bigger, traditional Centers.
+Plus, Porzingis’ injury history and potential rest days could give a boost to Kleber and Powell at various points throughout the season.

 The Mavs also brought in Guards Seth Curry and Delon Wright – both of whom I believe can play off of Luka Doncic in one way or another.
 Unfortunately, this probably won’t be the season my guy Jalen Brunson breaks into the top 100, but both Wright and Curry should have solid seasons.
 Wright has always had a very nice fantasy arsenal but never really got the on-court opportunity.
 That could change this year but, with Luka as the primary ball-handler, it could be tough to show his full fantasy potential.
 I wouldn’t be shocked if he landed around the top 100 though.